 Relationship between God and Man

-Before understanding the relationship between god and man, there has to be complete understanding of who is God?
+Before understanding the relationship between God and man, there has to be a complete understanding of who is God?
 What are his attributes?
 Once these are answered, then we can come to the relationship between God and man.

 Our Lord owns us.
 He provides us with all our needs, feeds us when we are hungry, quenches thirst, holds our hand in despair, isn’t it?
 He listens to our silent prayers, when we are in dire need of his help and even when we are just doing wishful thinking.
 We can call him directly, like on a hotline, no mediation from a third party is required.
 Communication between Him and me is direct and needs no routing.
 His network does not need switching, has infinite bandwidth.
 Like a fibre optic has been laid to each and every being, one just needs to transmit a bit and there shall be a response.

 At an individual level, relation between God and man is of a spiritual level.
 One in which man constantly gains nourishment and energy from the mere remembrance of his Generous and Merciful Lord.
 Man’s life is guided every moment and every single day by what pleases his Lord and what makes Him angry, so that he constantly walks down the guided path so as to please his Creator and not otherwise.
 The ultimate cherry on the cake is God’s consent and his pleasure and blessings in the form of never-ending bliss called heaven, where the Lord is happy with his subject.

 Man is bound to worship his Creator, abide by his rules and not foray into prohibited waters.
 A slave ought to fear his Lord, lest knowingly or unknowingly, his actions may make his Lord angry with him.
 An obedient slave ought to be thankful and grateful to his Lord for all that he has been showered with, namely human existence, food, love and respect, comforts of worldly life and everything else.
 A Good slave ought to love his lord and always try to please his lord.